 Second Home: When purchasing a second home in Desert Mountain, buyers should be prepared for the financial responsibilities associated with homeownership, including mortgage payments, property taxes, insurance, and maintenance costs.
 While the property may appreciate over time, the primary motivation is lifestyle enrichment rather than financial gain.

-Investing in a property in Desert Mountain entails a more strategic approach focused on maximizing returns.
+Investment Property: Investing in a property in Desert Mountain entails a more strategic approach focused on maximizing returns.
 Buyers must assess factors such as rental demand, occupancy rates, potential rental income, and ongoing expenses to ensure the property's profitability.

 3. Location and Amenities